-Here will find the name of the person who is the legal representative or the representative director.
-This person has the primary authorisation of the company and is also responsible for that the company operates legally.
+Here we will find the name of the person who is the legal representative or the representative director.
+This person has the primary authorisation of the company and is also responsible for the company’s operations legally.
 This person is often in charge of the company chops, bank accounts and other company licenses.

 经营范围 Business scope